 Suppose a bond has a face value of Rs.
 400 is trading at 480; then, it is trading at a premium.
 On the contrary, if it is trading at Rs.
 380, then it is selling at a discount.

-Suppose a risk-free return is prevailing at 6% in the market, and the company is also offering the same rate that means the company is quite stable on all aspects – mostly government companies or guaranteed by the government.
+Suppose a risk-free return is prevailing at 6% in the market.
+The company is also offering the same rate, which means the company is quite stable in all aspects – mostly government companies or guaranteed by the government.
 Usually, to attract a lender/investor, a company needs to offer a higher rate of interest than the risk-free rate of return.
-Moreover, this differential would go on widening as per the financial standing of the company.
+Moreover, this differential would go on to widen as per the financial standing of the company.
 So, the lower the strength and rating of the entity offering the bonds, the higher would be the interest rate.

 Difference between Par Value and Market Value